Trinidude338/games/README.md

 - Maze - You're trapped in a maze :O, better find a way out quick :D.

 - This is Not BroForce - Use your gun to shoot through the terrain and get through the map.

+- Chess - A board game of strategy for two.